 There are a few stories out there on how Eggs Benedict was founded with the first being from the 1860s were a Mrs. LeGrand Benedict when into the first fine dining establishment, Delmonico’s Restaurant in New York, and wasn’t digging what was on the menu.

 She demanded the chef make her something else and poof out came what we know as the traditional recipe.
 Not a bad story.

-The second version I dig, and it happened in the late 1890’s where a Mr. Lemuel Benedict was super hungover and went into the Waldorf Hotel in NYC and told them to stack up some toast, bacon, poached eggs and hollandaise stat!
+The second version I dig, and it happened in the late 1890s where Mr. Lemuel Benedict was super hungover and went into the Waldorf Hotel in NYC and told them to stack up some toast, bacon, poached eggs and hollandaise stat!
 I think I’ll stick with this origin version hehe!

 It’s pretty easy to make, you want to start by making your hollandaise sauce.

 Once the sauce is done set it to the side but keep it warm.
 You can do this by putting a lid over the bowl that it was created in.
 It will be gross if you pour cold hollandaise on top of the eggs.

 Next, simply heat up your ham and keep warm.
 I do this by searing up some Canadian bacon in a little bit of butter and then keeping the heat super low.